Woodland Wondering Meditation Series

-The second in a short series of 'forest bathing' workshops set in the heart of the East Sussex countryside within 30 minutes of Hastings.
+The final in our series of three 'forest bathing' workshops set in the heart of the East Sussex countryside, with a connected film for each - this workshop's film is Embrace of the Serpent.

-This is the second in a series of three daytime forest bathing 'woodland wondering' meditation workshops, set in the heart of the East Sussex countryside.
+The final of a series of three forest bathing workshops and three films set within woods in the heart of the East Sussex countryside.

 You will be guided through an experiential exploration amongst the trees as a form of woodland meditation.
 The event incorporates the Shinrin Yoku techniques of Forest Bathing or ‘taking in the forest atmosphere’, learning a simple ritual and drawing on aspects of Asklepian dreaming, all to deepen your experience of wellbeing in the land and place.